Skip to content

 }

-A user of this class can set an image’s width and height, but not its pixels.
-It’s up to you, the developer of the class, to adjust the image when the user resizes it.
+A user of type Image can set an image’s width and height, but not its pixels.
+It’s up to you, the developer of the type, to adjust the image when the user resizes it.
 For this, you can use property observers.

 A property observer is a block of code that you attach to a property.
 The observer executes whenever the property is mutated.